 “I took part in last year’s UN events on this issue, and I believe the message from that remains valid today.
 At that time, I said that the European Commission now stands at a crossroads, and my call is clear: Suspend Pakistan GSP+ trade privileges until the country meets its commitments to human rights, minority protection, and genuine educational reform.
 The time to act is now, and I conclude that suspending GSP+ is not about punishment for its own sake, it is a tool to create leverage for change, and I stand by those words, and I stand by them because the human rights situation is not improving.
 The concern today is not merely that past commitments have not been fully met, but that in key areas the situation is deteriorating.
 And yet, while the European Parliament has repeatedly raised concerns, the commission has too often preferred continuity, dialogue and administrative caution over clear enforcement, and that is a contradiction we must confront.
 The Parliament has spoken, the evidence has accumulated, the mechanism has operated as if renewal defaults; still I remain hopeful.
 I remain hopeful that the next version of GSP+ will not be treated as an automatic rollover for Pakistan, and I remain hopeful that through the efforts of Parliamentarians, lawyers, journalists, campaigners and victim representatives, the commission will finally apply the principle on which the GSP+ was founded; that trade preferences must be earned, and not pursued.
 If Pakistan is to continue from the future GSP+ arrangements, it should do so on merits alone; on evidence, on compliance, and on real implementation of the international obligations it has undertaken.
 That is what is at stake here today.
 Thank you.”

-Most importantly, the recording of the full session shows PTI’s Zulfi Bukhari disagreeing with Bonte’s remarks.
-In his address during the same session, Bukhari states that contrary to the popular opinion being expressed during the event, he does not agree with the suggestion of suspending the GSP+ status of Pakistan.
+On the contrary, the complete recording of this year’s session shows PTI’s Zulfi Bukhari disagreeing with Bonte’s remarks.
+In his address, Bukhari states that he does not agree with the suggestion of suspending the GSP+ status of Pakistan.

-Bukhari then gets cut in the middle by the chairperson who clarifies that the European Commission is not talking about revoking the GSP+ status completely, but is suggesting a suspension i.e. a temporary halt, until the Pakistani government ensures it can abide by the human rights conventions.
+Bukhari then gets cut in the middle by the chairperson who clarifies that the European Commission is not talking about revoking the GSP+ status completely but suggesting a suspension i.e. a temporary halt until the Pakistani government ensures it can abide by the human rights conventions.

 However, he again reiterates that it would “affect too many people.”